 What is being done to stop anti-vax news online?

-We take anti-vaccination misinformation extremely seriously letting misinformation spread could cost British lives.
+We take anti-vaccination misinformation extremely seriously letting lies spread could cost British lives.
 We have secured a major commitment from Facebook, Twitter and Google to tackle it by not profiting from such material, and by responding to flagged content more swiftly.
-We continue to work closely with social media firms to promote authoritative sources of information, so people have access to vaccine facts not fiction.
+We continue to work closely with social media firms to promote authoritative sources of information, so people have access to vaccine facts, not fiction.

 What about Russian involvement in Oxford trials?